01 of 07

 Continue to 7 of 7 below.

-- 90% of the Arctic have little snow and ice during the summer.
+- About 90 percent of the Arctic has little snow and ice during the summer.
 As a matter of fact, many kinds of shrubs and plants grow here, but they remain lower to the ground.

 - The North Pole is usually not the coldest location in the Arctic.